Meet Our Team

 Nassau BOCES Administration

-James R. Widmer, Associate Superintendent for Business Services
+James R. Widmer, Deputy Superintendent

 Regional Schools and Instructional Programs

-Judith A. Hynes, Assistant Director
+Judith A. Hynes, Associate Director

 Jyoti Sood, Supervisor of Data and Technology